openhab/website/CONTRIBUTING.md

 # Contributing to the openHAB website

-This website is made with [VuePress](https://vuepress.vuejs.org/), therefore you must install it globally first (with `npm i -g vuepress`).
+This website is made with [VuePress](https://vuepress.vuejs.org/).
+It will be installed as part of the dev dependencies.
+For the used version of vuepress to work correctly, Node.js 16.20.0 or **older** is needed.
+Alternatively on newer versions [the legacy OpenSSL provider can be enabled as described in this StackOverflow thread](https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported).
+If you are using a Node.js version mananger like [fnm](https://github.com/Schniz/fnm), the provided `.node-version` file should automatically set the correct Node.js version needed.

 ## Running in development mode

 To run the website on your local machine on a development server with live reload:

+1. Set the `OH_DOCS_VERSION` environment variable to the documentation version you want to use, e.g. `latest` or `stable`.
-1. Migrate the documentation from https://github.com/openhab/openhab-docs for the website, by running `ruby prepare-docs.rb`
+2. Migrate the documentation from https://github.com/openhab/openhab-docs for the website, by running `ruby prepare-docs.rb`
-2. Run `vuepress dev`
+3. Run `npm run dev`

 The compilation can take a few minutes due to the size of the docs, wait for the "VuePress dev server listening at http://localhost:8080 (or another available port)" message.